MohammedYusuf-123/JetTipApp/README.md

 	3. Commit your changes and push to your fork: git commit -m "Add your message here" git push origin feature/your-feature
+	4. Open a pull request with a detailed description.